lurio84/CloudComputingProject/README.md

 # CollaborativeNotes

 CollaborativeNotes is a cloud-based application similar to Notion or Google Docs, aimed at allowing multiple users to simultaneously edit a shared text file.
 This application is designed to be simple and focuses solely on text editing without implementing support for images or other complex formatting.
-The application uses a Spring Boot backend with MariaDB as the database, and the front end is being developed separately using Angular.
+The application uses a Spring Boot backend with MariaDB as the database, Redis for caching and real-time data management, and the front end is being developed separately using Angular.

 ## Features